ARTICLE I: NAME

-SYSTEM LIBRARIAN The System Librarian shall attend all meetings as a nonvoting technical advisor to the committee.
+The System Director shall attend all meetings as a nonvoting technical advisor to the committee.

-1. Budget Committee The Chairman shall appoint a Budget Committee to be composed of the Treasurer and additional members of the System Board.
-The committee shall prepare and submit to the full System Board at the Spring meeting the annual budget for the System.
+1. The Chairman shall appoint a Budget Committee to be composed of the Treasurer and additional members of the System Board.
+The committee shall prepare and submit to the full System Board at the Annual meeting.

-2. Planning Committee The Chairman shall appoint a Planning Committee to be composed of members of the System Board.
-This committee shall prepare and submit to the full System Board at the Spring meeting the annual plan for System services.
+2. The Chairman shall appoint a Planning Committee to be composed of members of the System Board.
+This committee shall prepare and submit to the Full System Board at the Annual meeting.